ordina-jworks/ordina-jworks.github.io/_posts/2019-10-25-Kickstarter-Trajectory-2019-Summer-Edition.md

 There are many advantages of working with TDD, but it mainly makes it easier later on in the development process.
 In the beginning, there's more work involved because you need to write all the tests.
 In the long run however, it saves a lot of time because you can immediately spot mistakes using your unit tests.
 Another good use case is refactoring code.
-With the test already in place, you have a great test to see if you did the refactoring correct.
+With the test already in place, you have a great test to see if you did the refactoring correctly.

 #### [Lennert Peeters](/author/lennert-peeters)
 >I’ll be looking more into TDD in the future and continue to develop using this philosophy.